computational-genomics-lab/Enhancer-Promoter-Interaction/README.md

 ### Step 3.
 Download Gencode file for human from the following links:
 https://www.gencodegenes.org/gencodeformat.html
 ### Step 4.
+EPI interaction
-Map the promoter region with Gencode file to get the gene information of the promoter
+* Map the promoter region with Gencode file to get the gene information of the promoter
-### Step 5.
-Filter the enhancer promoter interaction having gene information
+* Filter the enhancer promoter interaction having gene information
-### Step 6.
-Map the CTSS get in the in Step 1 in both enhancer and promoter region.
+* Map the CTSS get in the in Step 1 in both enhancer and promoter region.
 Extract those interactions having TSS mapped with both enhancer and promoter regions
-### Step 7.
-Extraction of CTSS map data
-Extract those CTSS mapped with enhancers and having a same genomic location.
+* Extract those CTSS mapped with enhancers and having a same genomic location.
 Then separate out CTSS mapped with enhancer and having a different genomic location.
 Likewise for genic regions.
-### Step 8.
-Mapping of CSTSS in EPIs
-Next separate all the EPI mapped with CTSSs for all cell lines.
+* Next separate all the EPI mapped with CTSSs for all cell lines.
 (Processed file name “TPM_gene_enhancer_interactions_Allchr_diff_dominant_non_redundent” given)
-### Step 9.
+### Step 5.
 Cluster Analysis and validation
 * Run Clustering_analysis_&_validation.R script on TPM_gene_enhancer_interactions_Allchr_diff_dominant_non_redundent
 * After successful run of above script one will get corrected cluster file (Corrected_cluster_1, Corrected_cluster_2,  Corrected_cluster_3 given)
-### Step 10.
+### Step 6.
 RNA-Seq Analysis
  * Download RNA-Seq data from __ENCODE__ (Gm12878_1_1, Gm12878_2_1, K562_1_1, K562_2_1, H1hESC_1_1)
  * Extract the FPKM value from all the file to make a cumulative file (FPKM_All_Cellines).
  * Run Diff_exp_script.R on the file (FPKM_All_Cellines) to get Fold_change.
  * Save the result accordingly.
 Like (K562_Gm12878_edgerAnalysis, K562-H1hesc_edgerAnalysis, Gm12878-H1hesc_edgerAnalysis) given in additional files.
-### Step 11.
+### Step 7.
 SNP analysis
  * Download RegulomeDB from the following link: http://www.regulomedb.org/downloads